jonvandine12/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration]

 <h2>Description</h2>
-Lab consists of a walkthrough of an overview of how to use a virtual machine to use Server 2016, install Active Directory to a computer, Assign a Domain Controller, Navigate Users and Computers to Add another User, and set up their account with user name and password.
+Lab consists of a walkthrough of how to use a virtual machine to run Server 2016, install Active Directory to a computer, Assign a Domain Controller, Navigate Users and Computers to Add another User, and set up their account with user name and password.
 <br />

 <h2>Tools Used</h2>